 I have been wanting to work on this idea about using IOT protocols like MQTT/AMQP for CI event monitoring and self discovery mainly because of it’s beautiful pubsub and lightweight nature based on WebSockets.
 Now that I was able to explore and integrate Terraform.IO with ServiceNow for Cloud CI provisioning, this came in as a next logical step and I have spent some time to actually implement a POC for this concept.

-Before you read further, please bear in mind that this is just a work of POC and I have taken quite a few liberties to prove the same while I was aware of some and unaware of rest of the consequences and constraints we may face when we actually choose to implement this in Enterprise.
+Before you read further, please bear in mind that this is just a work of POC and I have taken quite a few liberties to prove the same while I was aware of some and unaware of the rest of the consequences and constraints we may face when we actually choose to implement this in Enterprise.
 The point I want to make here is that - ‘this’ is possible and I am open to constructive challenges and collaborations.
-I would divide this topic in below parts.
+I would divide this topic into the below parts.

 - Introduction to AMQP/MQTT

 - Proactive Event Management

 - Next Steps and Possibilities (separate upcoming post)

 In order to limit the length of this blog post, I would try to give enough pointers and links to pique your interest to external resources and not go into details of explaining the same.
 However, below diagram is your friend for quick, superficial understanding.